docularxu/jenkins-x-arm-support/doc/build lighthouse-0.0.762 on Arm64.md

 GO111MODULE=on go build -i -ldflags "-X github.com/jenkins-x/lighthouse/pkg/version.Version='0.0.769-dev+a7d56689'" -o bin/gc-jobs cmd/gc/main.go
 ```

-Now ,all binary file has been built in folder `bin`, you can see them.
+Now, all binary file has been built in folder `bin`, you can see them.

 ```
 $ ls -l bin